Purpose of the forecast

 The Current Market Outlook is our long-term forecast of air traffic volumes and airplane demand.
 The forecast has several important practical applications.
 It helps shape our product strategy and provides guidance for our long-term business planning.
 We have shared the forecast with the public since 1964 to help airlines, suppliers, and the financial community make informed decisions.

-Each year we start new, so we can factor the effects of current business conditions and developments into our analysis of the long-term drivers of air travel.
+Each year we start fresh, so we can factor the effects of current business conditions and developments into our analysis of the long-term drivers of air travel.
 The forecast details demand for passenger and freighter airplanes, both for fleet growth and for replacement of airplanes that retire during the forecast period.
 We also project the demand for conversion of passenger airplanes to freighters.

 Air travel continues to be resilient